-- 1. College-parallel, technical and career programs to prepare students to transfer or enter the workforce: - Continuing education and workforce pathways for individuals striving for professional growth or personal enrichment; - 3.
+- 1. College-parallel, technical and career programs to prepare students to transfer or enter the workforce; - 2.
+Continuing education and workforce pathways for individuals striving for professional growth or personal enrichment; - 3.
 Strategic partnerships to provide student opportunities, meet business and industry needs and promote economic development; - 4.
-Adult education programs committed to increasing the literacy level of the adult population, providing self-improvement opportunities, workforce readiness, and/or high school equivalency; - 5.
-Resources including financial, physical and technological to advance educational purposes as well as traditional and online instructional services, student support services and business management; - Recruitment and employment of qualified personnel as well as provide ongoing opportunities for leadership for leadership training and professional growth to improve skills of faculty and staff; and - 7.
+Adult education programs committed to increasing the literacy level of the adult population, providing self-improvement opportunities, workforce readiness and/or high school equivalency; - 5.
+Resources including financial, physical and technological to advance educational purposes as well as traditional and online instructional services, student support services and business management; - 6.
+Recruitment and employment of qualified personnel as well as provide ongoing opportunities for leadership training and professional growth to improve skills of faculty and staff; and - 7.
 Services and student engagement opportunities to promote leadership, growth and success in educational, career and personal goals.

-To be the preferred choice for affordable quality education, workforce training, partnerships and economic development in the communities and region it serves.
-To be proactive by being innovative, creative and responsive to ensure the college is not only meeting but exceeding the needs of the region.
+To become the leading provider of accessible, high-quality education, workforce development, strategic partnerships, and economic growth within the communities and region it serves.
+The college aims to stay ahead by embracing innovation, creativity, and responsiveness- ensuring it not only meets but surpasses the evolving needs of the region.